Ekman/ark-docker/README.md

 ### Ports

-Open UDP and TCP ports `8766`, `27015` and `27016` on your router and forward them to the hosting server/computer.
+Open UDP ports `7777`, `7778` and `27015` on your router and forward them to the hosting server/computer.

 ### Volumes